XavaDigital/Angular-Admin-Starter/README.md

-# angular-material-admin-starter
+# Angular Admin Starter
- Project starter for admin app using ANgular
+ Project starter for admin app using Angular